- Dashamula: 10 Roots to Ground Vata

 Why do women outnumber men in Ayurveda and Yoga?

-I recently offered a practicum titled How to Empower Your Clients to Make Long-term Sustainable Changes with their Health and Consciousness at the National Ayurvedic Medical Association’s 10th annual conference in Albuquerque, New Mexico.
+I recently offered a practicum titled How to Empower Your Clients to Make Long-term Sustainable Changes with their Health and Consciousness at the National Ayurvedic Medical Association’s annual conference.

 The practicum sold out and had a waiting list, so I loved seeing the enthusiasm for this topic…something I feel very passionate about and loved sharing new mindsets and specific strategies with those in attendance.